Rockies beat Arizona, force tiebreaker with Padres for wild card

 Corpas got his 19th save in 20 chances since inheriting the closing role following Fuentes’ June swoon, when he blew four straight saves on a 1-9 road trip that forced the Rockies to play catch-up the rest of the season.

 The Padres’ game in Milwaukee started an hour earlier than the one at Coors Field, and San Diego was already leading the Brewers 3-0 when the game in Denver began.

-By the time the Rockies came up in the bottom of the second, the Brewers had tied it and soon grabbed the lead.
-The Coors Field crowd went crazy every time they saw the manual scoreboard operator put up another number for the Brewers.
+By the time the Rockies came up in the bottom of the second, however, the Brewers had tied it and soon grabbed a 6-4 lead, and the Coors Field crowd went crazy every time they saw the manual scoreboard operator put up another number next to the “MIL” in right field.